The Tavistock Trust For Aphasia Distinguished Scholar Awards – North America and Canada

 www.aphasiaaccess.org

-The Tavistock Trust for Aphasia Distinguished Scholar award will include a (one-time) US $1,000 monetary prize, a certificate and a Tavistock Trust for Aphasia Distinguished Scholar badge, and the title of Distinguished Scholar.
+The Tavistock Trust for Aphasia Distinguished Scholar Award will include a (one-time) US $1,000 monetary prize, a certificate and a Tavistock Trust for Aphasia Distinguished Scholar badge, and the title of Distinguished Scholar.

 Important Dates:

-For more information click here
+For more information about the application process click here

 For the application form click here